FocusQualitative differences between the abilities of experts and novices

-- Tacit Knowledge / Explicit Knowledge (Michael Polanyi, 1950s) – Explicit Knowledge encompasses all understandings that are already or readily formalized, expressed, written, organized, and communicated.
+- Tacit Knowledge / Explicit Knowledge (Implicit Knowledge / Explicit Knowledge; Unconscious Knowledge / Conscious Knowledge) (Michael Polanyi, 1950s) – Explicit Knowledge encompasses all understandings that are already or readily formalized, expressed, written, organized, and communicated.
 Its complement is Tacit Knowledge, which tends to be much more difficult to express – or, for that matter, even noticed.
 Tacit Knowledge tends to be embodied by knowers and embedded in systems.
 It is generally seen as prior to, vastly more extensive than, and necessary to the expression of Explicit Knowledge.
 These categories are associated with different types of learning:

 - Bottom-Up Learning – developing Explicit Knowledge by deriving or extracting formal insights from already-developed Implicit Knowledge

-- Top-Down Learning – developing Implicit Knowledge by assimilating, enacting, or embodying already-mastered Explicit Knowledge
+- Top-Down Learning – developing Tacit Knowledge by assimilating, enacting, or embodying already-mastered Explicit Knowledge

 - Novice-to-Expert Methodology (Patricia Benner, 1980s) – a teaching approach that begins by comparing the actions, thought processes, and habits of experts and novices and then proceeds by structuring experiences intended to move the novice’s performance toward the expert’s